RamseyInHouse/scut/docs/content/entries/list-divided.md

     default: "\"|\""
   - variable: $space
     default: 0.5em
-    comment: Spacing to separate your dividers (on both sides) from the your list items.
+    comment: Spacing to separate your dividers (on both sides) from your list items.
   - variable: $dir
     default: left
     comment: The `float` direction.